How to Apply

 Cardiovascular Medicine pays competitive salaries, commensurate with experience and boasts a culture of acceptance, openness, flexibility, and teamwork.

-This position reports to the Division Administrator, and receives functional supervision from the Pre-Award team lead.
-This position also works very closely with faculty in preparing sponsored research grant applications, as well as a team of pre-award and post-award finance staff managing Cardiovascular Medicine’s research activities, the Grants Administration staff in the Department of Internal Medicine, the Medical School Grants Office, and ORSP.
-Additionally, this position will interact with the Clinical Trails Support Unit (CTSU) with regards to projects which may be more appropriately processed through that venue.
+This position reports to the Cardiovascular Medicine Division Administrator, and provides functional supervision to the Pre-Award grants management team.
+As the lead for this team, this position will work very closely with faculty and other team members in preparing sponsored research grant applications, as well as post-award finance staff managing Cardiovascular Medicine’s research activities, the Grants Administration staff in the Department of Internal Medicine, the Medical School Grants Office, and ORSP.
+Additionally, this position will interact with the Clinical Trials Support Unit (CTSU) with regards to projects which may be more appropriately processed through that venue.

-The majority of effort associated with this position is related to the duties associated with the application process for sponsored research.
+The majority of effort associated with this position is related to day to day supervision of pre-award grants management for the Division of Cardiovascular Medicine, as well as the duties associated with the application process for sponsored research.
 These duties may include, but are not limited to:

 - Review and communication of sponsor instructions for applications.